ignite/cli/docs/guide/blog/comment-blog.md

 ## Conclusion

 Congratulations.
-You have added comments to blog blockchain!
+You have added comments to your blog blockchain!

 You have successfully completed these steps:

+* Scaffolding a new `list` with proto functions and keeper functions
-* Add comment to existing blog
+* Add comments to existing blog post
-* Check if the comment is valid
-* Use CLI to write and display comment for each respective post
+* Display the blog post by ID with associated comments
+* Delete comments from a given blog post